Safety for students, faculty, and staff traveling abroad

-As part of such preparations, students, faculty, and staff traveling abroad are advised to carefully read "Safe travels abroad", a safety leaflet containing a "Traveler’s check list" and an "Emergency card".
+As part of such preparations, aiming to ensure safety and to prevent infectious diseases that spread internationally, students, faculty, and staff traveling abroad are advised to carefully read "Safe Travel Abroad", a safety leaflet containing a "Traveler’s check list" and an "Emergency card".

 Safety measures checklist for faculty and staff in charge of students’ study abroad programs

 This checklist is intended for faculty and staff in charge of students’ study abroad programs, summarizing essential information on safety measures to be taken by students before and during their travels.
 Please feel free to modify it to suit the individual students' travel plans and programs.